Analyze successful stores in existing markets

 - Click OK.

-In the Contents pane, you can see that this choropleth layer contains multiple geographies, such as states, counties, and so on.
-This layer is scale-dependent and will display the most appropriate geography based on the scale at which you are viewing it.
+This layer contains multiple geographies, such as states and counties.
+The layer is scale-dependent and will display the most appropriate geography based on the scale at which you are viewing it.
+You'll change the area of interest to cover only Michigan, which will give you access to additional levels of detail.

-- In the Contents pane, uncheck the TradeArea_Sales, TradeArea_Count, and Customers layers to turn them off.
+- Uncheck the TradeArea_Sales, TradeArea_Count, and Customers layers to turn them off.

 - In the Contents pane, right-click Facilities, point to Selection, and choose Make this the only selectable layer.